 Toward the end of spring, it was time to harvest the last head of broccoli, pick the carrots, pull the garlic, cut parsley, and harvest the first of our blackberries.

 This is what our harvest looked like.
 Not particularly photo-worthy for a magazine or social media, is it?
 But, this is the reality of what it looks like.

 If you haven’t guessed the secret about vegetable gardening – it’s that it is DIRTY!

 Think about it – vegetables grow in the dirt.
 They don’t come out clean.
 In fact, it can take a while to clean the dirt away.

 Lily was excited to help me clean the vegetables, so she would fill her ‘My Little Pony’ cup over and over and pour them over the carrots.

-Now, here is the second dirty secret of vegetable gardening…
+Now, here is another secret of vegetable gardening…

 “Not all the vegetables are the same size and come out unblemished.”